yamyard/golang-quant/README.md

 - After clicking the button "Run Backtest" on the webpage, you will see:
   - Final account value
   - Daily RSI trading signals (BUY / SELL / HOLD)

+## Disclaimer

+This software is for educational and research purposes only.
+It is not financial advice.
+Use at your own risk.